carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ![NAT vs IG](https://miro.medium.com/max/1400/1*gftv4LSqU_12kRqNwYISJw.webp)

 - NAT gateways/instances provides **private subnets access to internet traffic**, but ensures internet traffic does not initiate a connection with the instances.
-- The NAT gateway/instance must live in a public subnet and then for a private subnet to connect to it, the private subnet must have a route in its route table that directs traffic to it.
+- The NAT gateway/instance **must live in a public subnet and then for a private subnet to connect to it**, the private subnet must have a route in its route table that directs traffic to it.
 - Use Case: For example this can enable our EC2 Instances in a private subnet to go out and download software by communicating with our Internet Gateway.
 - NAT Gateway/Instances works with IPv4